Wintellect/MSLearn/Object-Oriented Programming in Python/includes/0-introduction.md

 ## Classes vs. objects

-Objects combine data (attributes) and code (methods) into a single entity so you can work with them as a unit.
+Objects combine data and code into a single entity so you can work with them as a unit.
 The basis for an object is a *class*, which defines the object's attributes, methods, and events.

 A common analogy from architecture is that you start with a blueprint, which contains a parts list (the data) and instructions (the code) for building a house.
 Another example is a a recipe.
 If you want to repeat that fabulous chocolate chip cookie experience, then you need a recipe that contains a list of ingredients (the data) and baking instructions (the code) to do it.
 This blueprint or recipe is called a class.